 What Can You Expect to Pay For Customs Charges?

 When items are sent to you within the UK, the tax that is liable on them should have been charged at the point of purchase.
 For by the far majority of goods in the country, this means VAT at the rate of 20 per cent.
-While the UK is a member of the European Union, a single trading bloc, the same rules apply within the country as they do for the entire union.
-However, if goods are sent to you from outside the EU – or from within it, once the UK leaves – Her Majesty’s Revenues and Customs (HMRC) is allowed to charge you VAT, customs duty and excise duty according to the class of the item and its value.
+If goods are sent to you from outside the EU – or from within it, once the UK leaves – Her Majesty’s Revenues and Customs (HMRC) is allowed to charge you VAT, customs duty and excise duty according to the class of the item and its value.

 Repeated failures can lead to investigation and even prosecution.
 Therefore, it is important to know the rules on customs duty to minimise your overall charges.
 Currently, HMRC states that the following charges apply: